HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/example/index.md

 3\.
 Check that your app is accessible without having to log in.

-4\. **Create a new library** via Practitioner Studio > Web Content > Web Content Libraries.
-Enable viewing it in Authoring by going to Authoring > Preferences > Shared Settings > Library Selection and add your new library to the Selected Libraries box.
+4\. **Create a new library** via Practitioner Studio > Web Content > Web Content Libraries > Create New Library.
+Enable viewing it in Authoring by going to Authoring > Preferences > Edit Shared Settings > Library Selection.
+Add your new library to the Selected Libraries box then press OK.

 5\.
 Inside your new Library, **create a presentation template** and put this under “Presentation Template Options”: `[Element context="current" type="content" key="html"]`

-6\. **Create a content template** and give it the name `Simple HTML - CT`.
-Under Manage Elements, add an HTML element without default content.
+6\. **Create an authoring template/content template** and give it the name `Simple HTML - CT`.
+Under Manage Elements, add an HTML element.
 Set the content template's default presentation template to the presentation template you made in the previous step:

 <img src="../../../../assets/dx-leap-integration-html-ct.png" alt="default presentation template" width="600" height="1000">

 7\. **Create a site area** (you can use the default template and use any name for the site area, eg Leap Applications).
 Under the Properties tab > Profile > Keywords, add `ibm.portal.toolbar.NewContent`.
+This will make your site area visible under your DX site's Edit Mode.

 <img src="../../../../assets/dx-leap-integration-siteareakeyword.png" alt="keyword property" width="400" height="800">